rickgennis/managebackups/src/managebackups.1.md

 Notifications are sent to all email addresses configured for the current profile on every failure.
 Notifications are only sent on successes if Notify On Success (**--nos**) is also specified.

 ## Script Notifications
 By default notification scripts configured for the current profile are only considered on a state change.
 A state change is defined as a backup succeeding or failing when it did the opposite in its previous run.
 On a state change, all notification scripts for the profile will be executed if the backup failed.
 State changes that change to success are only notified if Notify On Success (**--nos**) is also specified.
 In effect, this means the script(s) will only be called for the first in a string of failures or, with **--nos**, a string of successes.
-When **--notifyevery** is set to a non-zero number (*count*) a string of successive failures will execute the notify script on every *count* failure. i.e. if *count* is 5 and there's a contiuous succession of failures, every 5th one will run the script (in addition to the first failure).
+When **--notifyevery** is set to a non-zero number (*count*) a string of successive failures will execute the notify script on every *count* failure. i.e. if *count* is 5 and there's a contiuous succession of failures, every 5th one will run the script, in addition to the first failure.

 Notification scripts are passed a single parameter, which is a message describing details of the backup event.